 With the experience of more than 30 years in photography and after having worked with National Geography, Time, Life, and Sports Illustrated – Joe McNally definitely knows about light and lenses.

-The book provides you the lighting solutions to capture some excellent and worthy photographs.
+The book provides you with the lighting solutions to capture some excellent and worthy photographs.
 The author shares his own experience and the techniques that he uses that have supported him throughout.

 This is one of the best photography books that will take you to the parts that are sometimes funny, sometimes serious but always fascinating.
 You will be able to learn the better use of small flashes and camera handling.